-The intended development will not have an impact on traffic in the subject area as the traffic is not expected to increase significantly as the sites are currently existing and the portions are in close proximity to an already developed area within the town.
+The intended development may have an impact on traffic in the subject area as the site is currently undeveloped.
+Once the proposed site is developed traffic in the area is expected to increase.

 7.2.2 Existing Service Infrastructure Impacts